 - The cumulative GPA of 2.75 is calculated using transcripts from ALL universities and colleges where courses were taken.
 Official transcripts from each institution must be submitted (this is a state requirement).

-- The program is available 100% online and requires 45 - 48 credit hours to complete.
+- The program requires 45 credit hours to complete.

 - Special Education Paraprofessionals who are seeking to advance their education and careers should consider this program.

 "Education is an ever changing field and it is a teacher’s job to stay up to date on current research.
 Being a lifelong learner has made a difference in my profession and in the outcome of my students."- Nacy Thornsberry, '11